VeniVidiReliqui/split_print/README.md

 ## Printing Components
 For a full build of this keyboard you'll need to print:

+- 2 base_v2_single OR
+    - 2 case_v1_left_dovetail
+    - 2 case_v1_right_dovetail
-- 2 case_left_dovetail
+- 2 plate_v2 OR
-- 2 case_right_dovetail
+    - 2 plate_v1
-- 58 keycap_standard
+- 58 keycap_standard (optional)
-- 2 keycap_with_nub (for F and J)
+- 2 keycap_with_nub (optional, for F and J)
-- 2 plate
-- 2 wrist_rest (optional)
+- 2 wrist_rests (optional)

+If you have a large enough build area on your printer, use the rev2 case components and you'll have a better build experience.

+General Notes:

+- Remember to *hollow out* the wrist rest to your desired thickness or you'll waste a lot of material.
+- I found the case parts print best with support structures interfacing mainly with the bottom face of the case.
+The flat bottom face is much easier to sand than the interior of the case.
+- The keycaps print better with the stem pointing toward the build plate.
+This provided for a smooth typing surface and helps keep the stem from warping.
+- A quick rub-down with some mineral oil can help finish the parts after sanding.

+REV1 NOTE:

-I printed these with an Elegoo Mars resin printer, which has a restricted build volume of 120mm x 68mm x 155mm.
+I printed the rev1 build with a MSLA resin printer (Elegoo Mars), which has a restricted build volume of 120mm x 68mm x 155mm.
 To fit the components in the space, I had to get creative with part positioning and split the case into the two halves that will be joined later.
-A few recommendations while printing these with this printer:

-- The case parts print best with support structures interfacing mainly with the bottom face of the case.
-The flat bottom face is much easier to sand than the interior of the case.
-- The keycaps print best with the top face pointing down flat, with the stem pointing straight up.
-This allows for a nice smooth typing surface and helps keep the stem from warping.
-- The plate prints well angled with the top facing upward.
-Added supports on the side edges will help prevent warping.
-- Remember to *hollow out* the wrist rest or you'll be in for a bad time and lots of wasted resin...
+Maybe I got a little too creative...
+I neglected any tolerance in the dovetails and ended up sanding the tolerance into the dovetails so the two parts could fit cleanly.
+I don't recommend this version of the case unless it's the only version that fits on your printer.

 ## Printing PCBs
 Okay so you probably won't be printing this PCB yourself, but it also shouldn't be expensive to order it from one of the many fabrication shops.
 I used [JLCPCB](https://jlcpcb.com) because they linked directly from [EasyEDA](https://easyeda.com), the design software I used to create the layout.
 In all 10 boards cost me less than $30, but your mileage may vary. **You'll need 2 PCBs total**, one for each half of the keyboard.

 ## Other Hardware
 The build obviously requires more hardware and electrical components than I can provide in this repo.
-You'll need a **soldering iron** for the electrical components, but I'm assuming you have or know to get one.
+You'll need a **soldering iron** for the electrical components, but I'm assuming you already have one.
 Here are the other necessary components with the respective DigiKey or McMaster-Carr part I used:

 - (2) Teensy2.0 [DK# 1528-1993-ND](https://www.digikey.com/product-detail/en/adafruit-industries-llc/199/1528-1993-ND/6827126)
 - (4) 12pos 1 row headers for Teensy2.0 [DK# 2057-PH1-12-UA-ND](https://www.digikey.com/product-detail/en/adam-tech/PH1-12-UA/2057-PH1-12-UA-ND/9830395)